 Appoint all committees, standing and special, and liaisons to other groups.

-Generate and agenda and distribute to members prior to meetings.
+Generate an agenda and distribute to members prior to meetings.

-If a trustee is in violation of the by-laws, the president must notify that trustee of said violation in writin
+Perform all duties associated with the office in law or in policies adopted by the board.

 VICE PRESIDENT

 Perform all of the duties and exercise the power of the president during the absence or inability of the president to act.